rtek1000/W1209-firmware-modified/README.md

 This repository is a fork of the ![original](https://github.com/mister-grumbler/w1209-firmware).

 # Modifications:
-- Shows FFF on display if sensor fails:
+- Shows HHH or LLL on display if sensor fails:
-- - If the sensor is disconnected.
+- - If the sensor is disconnected, it shows LLL.
-- - If the sensor is short circuited.
+- - If the sensor is short circuited, it shows HHH.
 - - Note 1: in the C (Cooling) and Heating modes of parameter [P0], the relay is deactivated when the sensor fails (open contacts [K0 K1]).
 - - Note 2: in mode A (Alarm) of parameter [P0], the relay is activated when the sensor fails (closed contacts [K0-K1]).